httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 lead to set-cookie-string rejection, as it is considered whitespace, which is handled separately.

+NOTE: The set-cookie-string may contain octet sequences that appear percent-encoded as per {{Section 2.1 of RFC3986}}.
+However, a user agent MUST NOT decode these sequences and instead parse the individual octets as specified in this algorithm.

 A user agent MUST use an algorithm equivalent to the following algorithm to parse a set-cookie-string: